 He said the state’s decision to prosecute was “anchored” on unsound principles.

 The state’s case “limped from one disaster to another” and it should have investigated further before charging Zuma.
+He accused the state of failing to take into account the legal challenges to the search-and-seizure raids.

 The state was “taking chances that the trial court would come to their rescue to admit such evidence”.